Breadth, Momentum, and Asset Allocation Around Retirement

 The Effect of Recent Market Conditions

-If you sell stocks to buy bonds, when should you do that with respect to market prices and understanding both retirement date risk and sequence of returns risk?
-Sometimes you just have to grit your teeth and do it.
-Other times you can consider the effect of recent market conditions.
-Breadth even.
+If you sell stocks to buy bonds, when should you do that, considering market prices?
+Sometimes, you just have to grit your teeth and do it.
+Other times, you can consider the effect of recent market conditions—breadth even.

 Since I’m a momentum investor in disguise, when is it time to get off the momentum train?
-Or, not as drastic as all that, is it time to de-risk
+Is it time to de-risk?

 Equal Weight S&P 500

-Since I’m fully invested in equities, and a lazy momentum investor, the easiest way to know if a rally has legs (via a crystal ball) is the momentum of the breadth.
-Or just breadth since it is a new concept for me.
+Since I’m a lazy momentum investor, the easiest way to know if a rally has legs (via a crystal ball) is breadth.

-The difference is the outperformance of large-cap growth for the last several years and also in the last several months (the so-called Immaculate 7).
-Since we are momentum investors in secret, we participate in the growth (then they get cut in half) and the growth without worrying about buying or selling.
-The Immaculate 7 have had a pretty good rebound that continues the US vs. Non-US domination for perhaps a statistically significant period of time.
+The difference is the outperformance of large-cap growth for the last several years and the last several months.
+Since we are momentum investors in disguise, we participate in the growth (then they get cut in half) and the growth without worrying about buying or selling.

 Using Momentum and Breadth to Find Your Retirement Asset Allocation